iliran11/facebook-login-redux-react/README.md

   onLogoutEvent = {(authResponse) => console.log('callback. the response: ' , authResponse)}
 />
 ```
+## Development

+- running the demo on dev server `npm run demo`. this will run the demo app, which is configured for redux,

 ## Styles
 Styles are fully mergable and extensible.